Complaints about neighbours

 Overhanging trees can usually be cut back to the property boundary if your neighbour won't do it.
 You should discuss this with them first.

-You can complain to the council about a hedge over 2 metres high or a tree that could damage your property.
+You can complain to your council about a hedge over 2 metres high or a tree that could damage your property.

 The council will expect you to discuss the issue and negotiate with your neighbour first.